 By turning to a fully managed, SaaS-based, all-OPEX model for VoIP, telcos can free up cash and resources to faster broadband.

-Cloud Voice Platform Gives Competitive Leverage vs Big Boys
+Cloud Voice Platform Gives Competitive Leverage

 A significant challenge highlighted by NTCA in the analysis was the larger competitors’ pricing advantage noting that “with their massive scale of operations compared to the average RLEC and ability to cross-subsidize operations in different areas, nationwide providers can offer consumers in the limited areas they serve price promotions that smaller carriers who serve primarily rural areas cannot hope to match.”

-By turning to the cloud with lower total cost of ownership and a business model that always aligns costs with actual revenue, telcos will improve margins for voice now and long term and give themselves more wiggle room in pricing the bundles.
+By turning to the cloud with a lower total cost of ownership and a business model that always aligns costs with actual revenue, telcos will improve margins for voice now and long term and give themselves more wiggle room in pricing the bundles.

-Also, with a continual innovation and no software on-site, telcos also have a VoIP platform that evolves with customer demand and never needs a forklift replacement.
+Also, with continual innovation and no software on-site, telcos also have a VoIP platform that evolves with customer demand and never needs a forklift replacement.
 There is no end-of-life to the cloud.
 They can say goodbye to the disruptive CAPEX intensive 5–10 year replacement cycles.

 As NTCA likes to say: rural is cool.
 We think clouds are too and they can help rural providers coolly transition into the all-IP world.
-Cloud voice platforms enable a rapid move to VoIP, a superior underlying cost structure and no-risk business model and allows service providers to fund other strategic initiatives (e.g., faster broadband everywhere).
+Cloud voice platforms enable a rapid move to VoIP, a superior underlying cost structure and no-risk business model, and allows service providers to fund other strategic initiatives (e.g., faster broadband everywhere).

-Read more about next generation telco voice moving to the cloud in our white paper Service Provider VoIP: Next Gen is the Cloud.
+Read more about next-generation telco voice moving to the cloud in our white paper Service Provider VoIP: Next Gen is the Cloud.